FDR FILLS TIME

 Solid laughs.

-Jokes, joke.
-The Hoover Dam is still very important.
-Almost important as only fearing fear itself.
-Hey what was up with prohibition, right?
-That was stupid, wasn't it?
+Hey what was up with prohibition, am I right?
+That was so stupid!
 It's like the stupidest amendment ever, and one of them allowed slavery!

 A few happily excited gasps and laughs.